-If HMRC discovers, for whatever reason, that you have underpaid your tax during the year, they will recalculate your tax and issue you with a simple assessment if you owe less than £3,000 or send you a letter if you owe more than £3,000.
+If HMRC discovers, for whatever reason, that you have underpaid your tax during the year, they will recalculate your tax and issue you with a P800 letter if you owe less than £3,000.
+Alternatively, they will send you a simple assessment letter if you owe more than £3,000.

-If you are employed and self-employed then you may have the 1157l tax code as well as a UTR number.
+If you are employed and self-employed, then you may have the 1257l tax code, as well as a UTR number.
 It means, your employer is giving you your personal allowance and that most likely all the profit you earn from your business will be taxed at your highest rate of tax.

 When you fill in your tax return online, you’ll have to declare all your income in the employment and self-employment sections of your tax return.
 But, you’ll get credit for any tax you’ve paid in your employment when HMRC calculates your tax bill.